 Judo NSW is committed to providing a safe, fun, and inclusive environment for all people, including those of diverse sexualities and genders.
 Being an inclusive sport not only reflects our core values, it also reflects the diversity of our NSW communities.

-We have a zero-tolerance to any form of bullying, harassment or vilification towards people with diverse sexualities and genders.
-This includes forms of homophobia, biphobia or transphobia.
-We’re passionate about helping people lead happy, healthy and active lives.
+We have a zero-tolerance for any form of bullying, harassment, or vilification towards people with diverse sexualities and genders.
+This includes forms of homophobia, biphobia, or transphobia.
+We’re passionate about helping people lead happy, healthy, and active lives.

 People with diverse sexualities and genders make up an estimated 15% of the population but research shows they have some of the lowest rates of participation in sport, recreation and physical activity out of any community in society.

 Avoidance of participation is often linked to poor experiences in sport due to discrimination or harassment.
 Australian research also shows that: